dgroomes/redux-playground/README.md

 Follow these instructions to run the tic-tac-toe program:

+1. Use Node 18 or later
-1. Install Redux:
+2. Install Redux:
    * ```shell
      npm install
      ```
-2. Run the program:
+3. Run the program:
    * ```shell
      node tic-tac-toe.mjs
      ```